 Much of Dragon Ball’s popularity can be attributed to its main character Goku, a happy-go-lucky and sometimes dopey hero with boundless power and a heart of gold.

 Over the course of Dragon Ball’s almost 30-year run, Goku has inspired dozens of avid viewers to hit the gym and get involved in the martial arts.
 Unfortunately, as mere humans, none of us will ever be able to master his bafflingly powerful energy attacks.
 You can spend as many hours in the gym as you want, but you’ll never be able to fire a Kamehameha Wave or Spirit Bomb.
-Several of Goku’s other attacks, however, are based on legitimate martial arts techniques.
-It means you, a mere mortal, can put them into practice.
+Several of Goku’s other attacks, however, are based on legitimate martial arts techniques, which means you, a mere mortal, can put them into practice.

 Goku has thrown hundreds of roundhouse kicks over the course of his time on our screens.
 He’s used them against foes like Frieza, Cell, Majin Buu—even Vegeta, who has evolved from his biggest rival into one of his most trusted allies.